matevans/import-control-wsdls/README.md

 - The folder structure was directly copied from the EU documentation
 - Renamed the top level folder to `CR-for-NES-Services` (removing any remnants of a number)
 - We replaced `{DestinationID}` in all filenames that contained it with `EU.CR`
+- We amended  `soap12:address location` and `wsa:Address` from http, to https, apart from that URLS should be as per from the EU
+- Both prod and test contain the same files structure but the `soap12:address location` and `wsa:Address` within the files differ currently.
+But this implementation may change.

 ### License